jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/01-Population-Points.md

 To add and symbolize your data, you will need to add a **new layer** to the map.
 At the top of the layer panel, click **+ Add layer** and select your **renter** layer that you just uploaded as a tileset.

-<p align="center">
-  <img src="Images/zray.png">
-</p>

 The editor is now showing your map in “x-ray mode.”
 X-ray mode shows all the data in the sources added to the style, regardless of whether there is a layer to style it.

 In the *New layer* panel, look in the list of *Data sources* for the **owner** source.
 Click the tileset and then select the source layer as the source for this new style layer.

 The default Basic map view is not centered on the United States.
 Mapbox Studio recognizes that the data you have uploaded is focused on a different location, so it displays the message *"This tileset isn't available from your map view."* Click **Go to data**, and the map view will refocus on the United States.

 Your new layer will be highlighted on the x-ray map.
+If it doesn't not ;look like the image below, you mauy need to change the "Type" to "Circle".

+<p align="center">
+  <img src="Images/zray.png">
+</p>

 Click the **Style** tab and the map will switch back to style mode displaying your new layer.
 You will see the state data on the map with a default style (black with 100% opacity).